Division of Economics

 (2) Master’s degree (Business Administration)

-The student must take courses mainly in the “Economic Theory and Policy” and “International Society and Economy” courses and, based on traditional education and research in economics, learn approaches from other fields in the social sciences such as political science, sociology, and history, and acquire the prescribed number of credits on the interdisciplinary education and research.
-In addition, students must submit a master’s thesis (a research paper is also acceptable for students in the short-term (one-year) enrollment program) related to the education and research content listed above or pass the Qualifying Examination (QE).
+The student must take courses mainly in the “Economic Theory and Policy”, “International Society and Economy” and “Digital Economic” courses and, based on traditional education and research in economics, learn approaches from other fields in the social sciences such as political science, sociology, and history, and acquire the prescribed number of credits on the interdisciplinary education and research.
+In addition, students must submit a master’s thesis (a research paper is also acceptable for students in the Digital Economic Couse and the short-term enrollment program) related to the education and research content listed above or pass the Qualifying Examination (QE).